apache/age-website/docs/intro/types.md

 #### Agtype NULL vs Postgres NULL

-The concept is same for Agtype NULL and Postgres NULL as it is for Cypher.
+The concept of NULL in Agtype and Postgres is same as it is in Cypher.

 ### Integer